 The Ultimate Bucket List for Fall in Canada

 Set in the most expansive wilderness, Canada has what may seem like an endless supply of natural wonders for its citizens and those from abroad choosing to wander through it.
-While each season in this beautiful country comes with its majestic characteristics, the fall, with its fanfare of rust-coloured foliage, adds a mystical filter to the Great White North.
-If you'll be in Canada from September to November, here is our Ultimate Bucket List for Fall in Canada.
+As the second-largest country in the world, that is a total area of 9,985 million km² to explore.
+While each season in this beautiful country comes with majestic characteristics, the fall, with its fanfare of rust-colored foliage, adds a mystical filter to the Great White North.
+If you'll be here from September to November, here is our ultimate bucket list for Fall in Canada.

-Canada is bursting with a bounty of rusty shades throughout the fall, making it a haven for those in constant search of the most "instagrammable" spots and those who just appreciate the sweater and pumpkin-spice latte weather.
-The mild weather is ideal for venturing out and about, so take a look at which activities you can tick off your list.
+Canada is bursting with a bounty of rusty shades throughout the fall, making it a haven for those constantly searching for the most "Instagrammable" spots and those who just appreciate the sweater and pumpkin-spice latte weather.
+The mild weather is ideal for venturing out and about, so take a lookout list of things to do in Canada during the Fall season.

 Northern Lights Display

-Other places to view the Northern lights from Yellowknife, Churchill – Manitoba, Banff & Jasper (for summer), Tuktoyaktuk, Iqaluit, and Kuujjuaq, Quebec.
+Other places to view the Northern lights from Yellowknife, Churchill in Manitoba, Banff & Jasper (for summer) in Alberta, Tuktoyaktuk in the Northwest Territories, Iqaluit in Nunavut, and Kuujjuaq, Quebec.

 The Cranberry Plunge